 Folding table & stools

-We have entered the Whole House Reuse Competition, run by the social enterprise Rekindle.
-The aim is for artists, architects and designers to make the entire components of a red-zoned house into beautiful and useful new things: a constructive protest about the wasteful demolition following the Christchurch earthquakes.
+We entered the Whole House Reuse Competition, run by the social enterprise Rekindle.
+The aim was for artists, architects and designers to make the entire components of a red-zoned house into beautiful and useful new things: a constructive protest about the wasteful demolition following the Christchurch earthquakes.

-We have made a folding trestle table and folding stools, using rimu, galvanized pipe, a wardrobe door, and a mirror, with recycled inner tube for hinges.
+We made a folding trestle table and folding stools, using rimu, galvanized pipe, a wardrobe door, and a mirror, with recycled inner tube for hinges.
 The furniture folds up so that it fits perfectly in the back of a station wagon.
 Ideal for taking to the bach!
-Whole House Reuse will be exhibited at the Canterbury Museum, before the pieces go to auction.
+Whole House Reuse was exhibited at the Canterbury Museum, before the pieces went to auction.

 Earthquake lamp (Durer meets Brancusi)